Particular/docs.particular.net/nservicebus/compliance/software-supply-chain.md

 ## Deployment

-* Merging a pull request does not immediately release new features to users, this requires an additional release step.
+* Merging a pull request does not immediately release new features to users, this requires an additional release step, as described below.
 * All releases are signed with a code signing certificate:
   * The private key (RSA 4096 bits issued by DigiCert) is stored in a virtual hardware security module in [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/).
 The private key cannot be accessed by Particular Software staff, nor has it ever existed anywhere except in Key Vault.
   * Signing uses [NuGetKeyVaultSignTool](https://github.com/novotnyllc/NuGetKeyVaultSignTool) with a SHA256 hash.